 Now that Trump is president, what's next?

-I wish my blog from April 2016, "Donald Trump and Angry Americans" was not as prescient as it turned out to be.
+I wish my April 2016 blog, "Donald Trump and Angry Americans" was not as prescient as it turned out to be.
 Regarding the future, here are two possible scenarios.

-If the other six comments were just for "posturing" to his masses, and he really means to deliver just on those "7th" comments, then we may be OK.
+If the other six comments were just for "posturing" to his masses, and he really means to deliver just on those "seventh" comments, then we may be okay.

 So, do we worry?

 Not yet.
 This is yet another exogenous shock.
 Angry Americans want their country back.
 Many of the Angry Americans are angry for good reason, as I explained in my blog – they are not all unreasonable people.
 This is yet another Peasant's Revolt, a la Brexit [see blog: The Brexit Effect].